mhurd/kubernetes/README.md

 Repeat for all the nodes, you shoudl probably reboot all the nodes now to get everything restarted.

 ### Setting up weave-net for pod networking
-**NOTE could not get pod networking working with weave-net, moved to Flannel in the end**
+**NOTE could not get pod networking working with weave-net, moved to Flannel in the end.
+No errors in the weave-net logs, but trying a nslookup via a busybox container in the cluster failed (seemed like it couldn't get to the kube-dns service at 10.96.0.10)**

 Or as an alternative to Flannel you can install weave-net instead.
 We need to prepare the kube-proxy configuration to set it up for using weave-net, run: